 From 4 nights to 14 nights you’ll find an Incredible Alaska Itinerary!

-Anchorage has two campgrounds that are conveniently located near the many attractions of this amazing city.
-Ship Creek RV Park is located off the beaten path but still very close to many of Anchorage’s main attractions.
-Creekwood RV Park, is just off the Seward Highway so is very close to downtown.
-Eagle River campground is a state campground that does take reservations.
-It is located on the outskirts of Anchorage off the Glenn Highway.
+There are a number of RV Parks and campgrounds near Anchorage, conveniently located near many attractions of this amazing city.
+Ship Creek RV Park is located only a short distance from Downtown.
+Creekwood RV Park, is just off the Seward Highway and is also very close to downtown, shopping and restaurants.
+Eagle River Campground is a state campground located on the outskirts of Anchorage off the Glenn Highway.

 Camping in Denali National Park can mean different things to different types of visitors.
 There are many who are looking for an amazing backcountry camping experience which can definitely be had in Denali.
 There are others who will arrive in RV’s and want the full services of an RV park, while taking day trips into the national park.
 Whichever type of traveller you are, you’ll find what you are looking for.